ddelange/yt/README.md

             YouTube, or LAME MP3 / WAV for Soundcloud URLs.
 Ignored when -v is specified.

       -a KBITS_PER_SECOND
             Set the output audio bitrate.
-Defaults to 256kbit/s (and 215kbit/s with -vm).
+Defaults to 256kbit/s.

       -P PIXELS
             Set the maximum height in pixels  of the video output.
 Ignored when -v is not specified.
 Defaults to 1080px.

       -m
-            Use MP4 when merging (converting) audio/video streams, keeping video codecs if possible and converting audio codecs to 215kbit/s AAC (resolving 40KHz waves).
+            Use MP4 when merging audio/video streams, keeping video codecs if possible and converting audio to 256kbit/s AAC (resolving full 44.1KHz stream).
+If no merge is needed,  the (single) source file is kept  and no conversion is  performed.
             Default behaviour:  copy downloaded audio/video streams into an MKV container, using OPUS audio codec and  VP9 video codec for small filesizes.
 Ignored when -v is not specified.
 For YouTube this will yield a maximum resolution of 1080.